liveahero-wiki/liveahero-wiki.github.io/guide/office.md

 By applying an approval process, you can release new functions or obtain new items.

-Two special items are needed to do this, the {% include item-icon.html id=79 %} Company Seal and {% include item-icon.html id=78 %} Stamp of Approval.
+Two special items are needed to do this, the {% include item.html id=79 %} and {% include item.html id=78 %}.

-You can get {% include item-icon.html id=78 %} Stamp of Approval as mission reward or from the new enhancement quests released at the same time with office feature.
+You can get {% include item.html id=78 %} as mission reward or from the new enhancement quests released at the same time with office feature.

-For {% include item-icon.html id=79 %} Company Seal, it will be from mission reward, or limited event shop.
+For {% include item.html id=79 %}, it will be from mission reward, or limited event shop.

 ### Office improvement and atmosphere level